I lost $700,000, or 70% of all the money I had in a trade gone seriously wrong.

 2- Less focus on money

 2019 was the year I had a lot of distractions outside of trading.
-I not only worked on creating a trading course, but I also became a father, which is a full-time job.
+I became a father, which is a full-time job.
 So I didn’t have too much time to think about my opened positions and get scared of losing some paper profits.

 It’s been more than 10 years I’ve been involved in trading and this year, I really started to have a big picture mindset.
 I noticed that my losing trades didn’t bother me as much before, and being in a drawdown for most of the year didn’t bother me either, simply because I just knew that following my strategy would pay off down the line.
 And this is something no one can teach you.
 This is really something you have to have experienced for years, trading one strategy, until finally, you start fully trusting it, on a subconscious level.
 This is experience.